rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Creating a VPN tunnel to another country is a matter of seconds.
 Someone might trick this system and get the content for only a subset of the target price for their country.
 Nevertheless, I'm still able to see the origin of the payment and can identify _frauds_.

-That never happened so far, and even if it happens, I'm convinced that Karma will do its job.
+This has never happened so far, and even if it happens, I'm convinced that Karma will do its job.

 ### Embed More Hands-On Exercises and Quizzes